Albert-Gao/blog/source/_posts/dependency-injection-on-android-with-dagger-android-and-kotlin.md

 Well, with all the setup, dagger has a graph of all your dependencies.
 And every time it needs a parameter in a `@Provides` function, it will check other `@Provides` functions to look for that type.
 In our case, it will find it from the `provideSharedPreference()` and get it from there.
 Much better, it's a singleton!
 No new instance created!

-And this is a very important feature, remember the moments where you need to create an instance A in order to create instance B. And order for initialization only because there is a dependency chain?
+And this is a very important feature, remember the moments where you need to create an instance A in order to create instance B. And order for initialization matters only because there is a dependency chain?
 Well, they are all on `dagger` now. :)

 ## 9. Optimization